nesdoug/NESIFIER/Readme.txt

 2.2 - added 8-bit indexed BMP export, for
       use with NES Screen Tool
     - added checkbox to round down to nearest 8
+2.3 - issue with loading images with transparency
+      now blanks to black before loading.

 This is an image processing tool for nesdev (NES game development).